-Responses:
+Audit Responses:

-- We evaluated the design and the implementation and, where considered appropriate, tested the operating effectiveness of internal controls that mitigate fraud and noncompliance risks, such as processes related to journal entries and estimates. - We performed data analyses of high-risk journal entries related to non-recurring and/or non-standard manual journal entries recorded throughout the period, with specific attention to revenue postings and post-closing adjusting journal entries.
-Where we identified instances of unexpected journal entries or other risks through our data analytics, we performed additional audit procedures to address each identified risk, including inquiry and testing of transactions back to source information. - We evaluated key estimates and judgements for bias by management, including retrospective reviews of prior years' estimates with respect to estimates such as: provisions and useful life of assets. - We incorporated various elements of unpredictability in our audit, such as obtaining trade receivable and trade payable confirmations for counterparties with smaller value closing balances, and selecting a sample of payments after year-end with smaller values compared to prior year.
-These procedures were performed in addition to our standard audit procedures on these accounts.
+- We evaluated the design and the implementation and, where considered appropriate, tested the operating effectiveness of internal controls that mitigate fraud and noncompliance risks, such as processes related to journal entries and estimates. - We performed data analyses of high-risk journal entries recorded throughout the period, with specific attention to revenue postings and post-closing adjusting journal entries.
+Where we identified instances of unexpected journal entries or other risks through our data analytics, we performed additional audit procedures to address each identified risk, including inquiry and testing of transactions back to source information. - We evaluated key estimates and judgements for bias by management, including retrospective reviews of prior years' estimates with respect to estimates such as valuation of goodwill, valuation of conditional commitment to acquire NCI's share and useful life of assets.

-• Revenue recognition (a presumed risk)
+Revenue recognition (a presumed risk)